Join

 One of the most important things we can do is monitor how avian flu is impacting our seabird colonies.
 Knowing how it spreads and looking at natural immunity will help shape long-term responses to the disease.

 This is why we are making an increased effort to monitor and count seabirds at our properties.
-On St Kilda we’ll be counting Leach’s storm petrels, great skuas and gannets this summer, while at St Abb’s Head we’ll be counting gannets and guillemots.
+On St Kilda we’ve been counting Leach’s storm petrels, great skuas and gannets this summer, while at St Abb’s Head we counted gannets and guillemots.

-We’ll also record the numbers of avian deaths to ensure we have a more accurate picture of the impact the disease is having on our seabird populations.
+We’re also recording the numbers of avian deaths to ensure we have a more accurate picture of the impact the disease is having on our seabird populations.
 We are working with other organisations and academics to support ground-breaking research into how avian flu operates in seabirds.
 A donation today can ensure this vital work to save our seabirds can continue.

 • An end to sand eel fishing